viewstools/docs/README.md

 ![How Atomic maps to Views?](images/mapping-atomic-to-views.jpg)

-TODO Map concept of embedded views to variables with an example of updating font family across the application
+TODO Map concept of embedded views to variables (and Sketch symbols) with an example of updating font family across the application

 ## Properties